NYC Cheap Christmas Tree Buyers' Guide

 There are some fantastic places to cut your own Christmas Trees in nearby Long Island and

 Going to the farm is fun, but not so convenient.
 For the ultimate in convenience, try ordering your tree on the internet.
 I did this last year and was pleased.
 The tree was cut on a farm in New Hampshire and arrived two days later, fresh at my door.
 Who wants a tree that's been hanging out on a street corner anyway?

-Besides having a fresh tree delivered right to your door, the great thing about mail order Christmas trees is that they come in a box, which you can keep on until the tree is up in the stand by just opening the bottom to set it up.
+Besides having a fresh tree delivered right to your door, the great thing about mail-order Christmas trees is they come in a box, which you can keep on until the tree is up in the stand by just opening the bottom to set it up.
 This way you reduce the mess from needles and sap getting all over the place.

 A mail order tree is best if you want a 7-foot tall Christmas tree.
 They can't ship larger trees without enormous oversize charges and smaller trees don't seem as worth it.
 It will cost you about $75 including shipping for a 7-foot tree, which is pretty inexpensive, if you factor in the convenience of having your tree delivered.
-It's best to order early because a lot of farms do sell out and you want to avoid paying rush charges.
-I found good prices at The Rock Estate, but you can google "mail order christmas tree" and you'll find plenty more.
+It's best to order early because a lot of farms sell out and you want to avoid paying rush charges.
+I found good prices at The Rock Estate, but you can google "mail-order Christmas tree" and you'll find plenty more.

 Christmas Tree Delivery Service in NYC

 A post from a reader led us to the most luxurious tree service, ever.

 “I have my Christmas Trees delivered to my home.
 It was the greatest tree ever!
 12 ft Balsam Fir. www.Greenpointtrees.com is located in parts of Brooklyn and Queens and will deliver to Manhattan for free what a great service.”